 With the group being relatively new to haiku, information from the Australian Haiku Society and various world-wide organisations is currently the source of its creative development.

 Bindii Japanese Genre Poetry Group

 Bindii Japanese Genre Poetry Group are a group of poets who write Japanese genre poetry in English.
-We meet on the first Saturday of every second month in The Box Factory, 59 Regent St South, Adelaide, South Australia.

 Our activities include workshops in different genres such as haiku, haibun, haiga, senryu, and other Japanese genres.
 We give the opportunity for workshop of member’s work during meetings and run the occasional email workshop.
 We usually run a ginko each year.

 The group has published two anthologies of their work: Haiku Bindii: Journeys (2011) and Haiku Bindii: Willow Light (2015).

 We have also performed our work at the SA State Library, Burnside Library and Mary Martin’s bookshop.
 In February 2016 we performed our work at the Halifax Cafe in combination with musicians Munetaka Umehara and Alexander Ask on Japanese Flute and Didgeridoo.